ndeutschmann/tf-toolbox/README.md

 ### DenseLayeredAutoencoder

 An autoencoder built from a sequence of dense layers.
-[Here](https://ndeutschmann.github.io/tf-toolbox/dense_autoencoder.html) is an example  using the MNIST dataset and trying to use it as a generator.
+[Here](https://ndeutschmann.github.io/tf-toolbox/dense_autoencoder.html) is an example  using the MNIST dataset and trying to use it as a generator using basic tricks.

 ## LICENSE